oanhhuynh1130/Oanh_Huynhs_Projects/README.md

 # Project 1: JOB SUPPLY & DEMAND DASHBOARD
 - Goal: Determine the gap between supply candidate and demand job.
-Find out how much users and jobs we need more to drive marketing effort.
+Find out how many additional users and jobs we need to drive marketing effort.
 - Description: Tracking weekly job and user metrics, calculate new metrics to give actionables for the team
 - Team size: 1
 - Responsibilities: